 Why add a can of cheddar cheese soup?

 Although this is optional, I will usually add this if I have a can of it on hand.
 The smooth cheddar cheese soup makes the dip a bit more creamy and smooth.
-Make sure to get cheddar cheese (not nacho cheese) Campbell’s soup.
+Make sure to get cheddar cheese (not nacho cheese) and Campbell’s soup.
 But if you don’t add the soup, that is perfectly fine~it is yummy with just the Velveeta:-)

 What can I serve to go with this Velveeta sausage dip?

 There are so many ways that you can serve this Velveeta sausage dip!
 One of the main things that I like to serve with this Velveeta sausage dip is tortilla chips.
 These go so well and are a classic addition to this dip.
 Another thing that you can eat with this dip is a baked potato!
-It is SO delicious to pour some of the dip onto your potato.
+It is SO delicious to pour some of the dips onto your potato.

 What if I want to serve this Velveeta sausage dip at a party?

 If you are wanting to serve this Velveeta sausage dip at a party, then I highly recommend keeping it in a slow cooker or a crockpot throughout the event.
 Doing this will ensure that the dip doesn’t dry out and stays the perfect consistency.
 It also will keep it nice and warm!

 How can I keep this dip from solidifying?